Khanpur Katora

 Khanpur Katora is a city and capital of Khanpur Katora Tehsil of the Rahim Yar Khan District, in the Punjab province of Pakistan.

-It is the 45th largest city of Pakistan by population, according to the 2023 census.
+It was the 38th largest city of Pakistan by population, according to the 2023 census.

 Etymology

 The name Katora (meaning “bowl” in local usage) is traditionally said to refer to the town’s bowl-like geography and historic local pottery industry; the place is often locally called Khanpur Katora to distinguish it from other towns named Khanpur.

 Economy

 The local economy is primarily agricultural.
 Major crops in the Khanpur region include sugarcane, cotton, wheat and vegetables; the availability of canal irrigation in the district has supported intensive agriculture and related agro-industries.
 Local sweets and food products (for example the local dairy-based confections) are also well known in the region.

 Demographics

 Population

 According to 2023 census, Khanpur Katora had a population of 247,170.